Difference Between Oligopoly vs Monopoly

 Competition | There is little competition here between the firms. | There is no competition |

-Product type | There is no such fixed bound of a product but depending upon the number there could be no differentiation to substantial differentiation as well. | A monopoly sells a unique and extremely different product |
+Product Type | There is no such fixed bound for a product, but depending upon the number, there could be no differentiation or substantial differentiation. | A monopoly sells a unique and extremely different product |

 Price determination | Competition or the firm’s direction decides the price of the product. | Consumers’ demand will determine the price of the product. |

-Entry barriers | Comparatively less than Monopoly but an entry barrier does exist. | The entry barrier is relatively very high here. |
+Entry barriers | Comparatively less than Monopoly, but an entry barrier does exist. | The entry barrier is relatively very high here. |

-Product Pricing | Unlike Monopoly, prices are here fairly charged. | Consumers are charged a very high price. |
+Product Pricing | Unlike Monopoly, prices are fairly charged. | Consumers are charged a very high price. |

-Pricing controls | Where the Marginal revenue will equal Marginal cost would be optimal pricing for Oligopoly. | Monopoly has its sole control over the pricing of the product. |
+Pricing controls | Where the marginal revenue equals the marginal cost would be optimal pricing for an oligopoly. | Monopoly has sole control over the pricing of the product. |

-Competition type | Oligopoly firms may collide with each other rather than compete with one another. | As mentioned there is no competition hence no chance of collusion |
+Competition type | Oligopoly firms may collide with each other rather than compete with one another. | As mentioned, there is no competition, hence no chance of collusion |

 Conclusion